 (Psst….anything on this list also works with leftover shredded turkey!
 Which many of us will have in our fridges right after Thanksgiving.)

-If you’re super smart, you’ll plan ahead and make a few extra pieces of chicken whenever you cook chicken and then you’ll have this springboard for all sorts of great meals later in the week.
+If you’re super smart, you’ll plan ahead and make a few extra pieces whenever you cook chicken and then you’ll have this springboard for all sorts of great chicken meals later in the week.
 You can plan for leftover chicken breasts or thighs, or even a whole extra roast chicken.